aronwolf90/k8s-config/README.md

 * Worker node (CPX11): 2CPU and 2GB -> 4,75 EUR
 * Load balancer (LB11) -> 5,83 EUR

-This is at the moment of writing this 16,41 EUR per month.
+This is at the moment of writing 16,41 EUR per month.

-NOTE: Comparing to GCloud it is 3 times cheaper for the first cluster and 5 times cheaper for the second cluster (For the first cluster GCloud does not charge for the master node).
+NOTE: Comparing to GCloud, it is 3 times cheaper for the first cluster and 5 times cheaper for the second cluster (For the first cluster GCloud does not charge for the master node).

 NOTE: A load balancer is used for the api to allow easier disaster recovery.